Research Support for PhD Students

 A Graduate Employment position from the Lundquist College of Business includes the following compensation package:

-- Health insurance that ranks in the top five percent of such plans nationally: For calendar-year coverage, the University of Oregon contributes an average of $6,306, though this varies widely depending on family coverage.
-For an academic year, a student’s contributions range from $223 (single) to $660 (family).
+- Health insurance that ranks in the top five percent of such plans nationally: For calendar-year coverage, the University of Oregon contributes between $6,669 and $19,067, depending on whether coverage is for a single person or includes partners or children.
+For an academic year, a student’s contributions range from $333 (single) to $953 (family).